-As an extension of the above multi-armed problem, the contextual bandit problem associates actions with side information or context [37].
-In such problems, the agent aims to learn a policy that maps contexts to actions, that is, $\pi(a_i \mid s_i)$ where s_i is one of the contexts.
+2) Contextual bandits: As an extension of the above multiarmed problem, the contextual bandit problem associates actions with side information or context [39].
+In such problems, the agent aims to learn a policy that maps contexts to actions, that is, $\pi(a_i \mid s_j)$ where s_j is one of the contexts.
 Another viewpoint is that it now consists of multiple independent MAB tasks associated with contexts, and the agent aims to learn the best policy under various contexts.
 Every time an agent is assigned a MAB task (possibly with a certain probability), it will be given a "clue" (i.e., context) and learn what the best action is under this clue.
-In general, the agent can do better with the presence of context information that distinguishes one bandit problem from another [11].
-Despite the fact that contextual bandit problems involve learning policies, they still resemble the general MAB tasks, as the action taken only affects the immediate reward, and makes no difference to the future situations as well as their rewards.
+In general, the agent can do better with the presence of context information that distinguishes one bandit problem with another [13].
+Despite the fact that contextual bandit problems involve learning policies, they still resemble the general MAB tasks, as the action taken only affects the immediate reward, and makes no difference to the next situations, as well as their rewards.
 Therefore, it is an intermediate between the MAB problem and the full RL problem.